Hiking to Cape of Good Hope

 Southern Tip of Africa?

 Look, it’s me taking the most touristy picture possible on the African continent!
 The sign reads: Cape of Good Hope, the most southwestern point of the African continent.
 Cape of Good Hope is still most famous for being the most Southern tip of Africa, although this claim is not entirely true.
 In reality, the southernmost point of Africa is Cape Agulhas, which is located about 150 km to the southeast.
-However, Cape of Good Hope does mark the location where a ship would have to change direction and begin to travel more eastward than southward.
+However, Cape of Good Hope does mark the location where a ship would have to change direction.
+This point is where they would begin to travel more eastward than southward.

 The Flying Dutchman

 The Cape of Good Hope is also the home of the legendary Flying Dutchman (Vliegende Hollander).
 The Flying Dutchman is a story about a flying ghost ship and a crew of damned sailors.
 Their ship is doomed forever to fight the deadly storms around the Cape and never reach land.
-The 17th-century myth became famous when reports from the 19th and 20th century claimed ominous sightings of a glowing ghost ship.
+The 17th-century myth became famous after several 19th and 20th century reports.
+These reports claimed ominous sightings of a glowing ghost ship.
 When the ship is contacted by other sailors, the Flying Dutchmen will try to send messages to people long dead, so the story goes.

 Table Mountain National Park